 - contacting HMRC about anything else relating to your company

-- You can locate your company’s UTR on all official correspondence from HMRC and the ‘Notice to Deliver a Company Tax Return’.
+You can find your company UTR on on all official correspondence from HMRC, including the ‘Notice to Deliver a Company Tax Return’.

 Where to find your company number and Unique Taxpayer Reference

 You can find your company number and Unique Taxpayer Reference in a variety of places.

 Your company number can be found: